Installation

 Debian Package Repositories

 All Debian based systems use APT as a package management tool.
 The lists of repositories are defined in /etc/apt/sources.list and the .list files found in the /etc/apt/sources.d/ directory.
+Newer systems will also use .sources file in the new deb822 format found at the same location.
 Updates can be installed directly with the apt command line tool, or via the GUI.

 APT sources.list files list one package repository per line, with the most preferred source listed first.
 Empty lines are ignored, and a # character anywhere on a line marks the remainder of that line as a comment.
 The information available from the configured sources is acquired by apt update.